Documentation - v0.28.2

 The only block entity that Telegram supports are <pre> and <blockquote>, therefore it is the only tags we support too.

-Optionally, language for <pre> block can be specified like this:
+Optionally, language for <pre> block can be specified in two ways:

 <pre language="typescript">export type Foo = 42</pre>